Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

-As an alternative to the formulations \eqref{eq:CapacityExpansionMultiStageReformulation3} and \eqref{eq:CapacityExpansionTwoStageReformulation}, we consider the adaptive two-stage stochastic programming approach where the capacity allocation decision of each item $i \in \mathcal{I}$ is determined at the beginning of planning until stage $t_i^* - 1$.
-Then, the underlying scenario tree at time $t_i^*$ is observed, and the decisions until the end of the planning horizon are determined at that time.
-The resulting problem can be formulated as follows:
+To study this problem under a partially flexible setting, we introduce {the adaptive two-stage stochastic programming formulation of the single-resource problem under a {\it given revision point $t_i^*$},} where the capacity acquisition decision of each item $i \in \mathcal{I}$ is determined at the beginning of planning until stage $t_i^* - 1$.
+Then, the underlying scenario tree at time $t_i^*$ is observed, and the acquisition decisions until the end of the planning horizon are determined.
+The resulting problem can be formulated as follows under a given $t_i^*$ value: {